 The Faculty Undergraduate Advisor can give general guidance on:

-Students that are interested in the combined BS/MS Actuarial Program will work closely with the Actuarial Program Co-Director, Dr. Raya Feldman, with regards to academic goals, progress, and objectives both in undergrad status and in grad status.
+Students that are interested in the combined BS/MS Actuarial Program will work closely with the Actuarial Program Director, Dr. Hal Pedersen, with regards to academic goals, progress, and objectives both in undergrad status and in grad status.

 Actuarial Program Director and Advisor: Professor Hal Pedersen